ninjaboy/book-exploring-async-basics/src/2_async_history.md

 the CPU handles concurrency.

-> \* However, modern CPU can also do a lot of things in parallel.
+> \* However, modern CPUs can also do a lot of things in parallel.
 Most CPUs are
 > pipelined, meaning that the next instruction is loaded while the current is
 > executing.
 It might have a branch predictor that tries to figure out what
 > instructions to load next.